tm8step/Portfolio/README.md

-A portfolio for my Data Science projects.
+My name is Todd Estep.
+This is a professional portfolio for my Data Science projects.
 Featuring Python, R, data analysis, data processing and statistics

 Data Analysis Final Project - A presentation of minimum wage and cost of living by US counties.
 It features a variety of graphs in a presentation, along with the code used to create the graphs.